Atlanta Memorial Park Conservancy

 Ric is a native Atlantan who loves the outdoors.
 He enjoys tennis, beekeeping and music, and is in the middle of a multi-year paddle of the Suwannee River from the Okefenokee Swamp to the Gulf of Mexico.

-Ric appreciates the opportunity to connect good people and good ideas through his private investment business and in working on behalf of AMPC.
-He was involved with the North Carolina Outward Bound School for many years and is currently engaged with the Institute for Georgia Environmental Leadership.
+Ric appreciates the opportunity to connect good people and good ideas through his private investment business, Felker Advisors LLC, and in working on behalf of AMPC.
+He was involved with the North Carolina Outward Bound School for many years and currently serves on the board of the Institute for Georgia Environmental Leadership (IGEL).
 Ric graduated from University of North Carolina at Chapel Hill and Mercer Law School.

 Kip is a longtime Atlanta resident.
 He and Harriet have lived a block from Atlanta Memorial Park for more than 40 years.
 Their kids grew up playing tennis at Bitsy Grant, golfing at Bobby Jones and fishing and picking up golf balls in Peachtree Creek.